Samoans: Matai

 Matai, otherwise known as the head of the family and extended family, is a very important figure in the Samoan culture.
 There are many aspects that go into fully understanding the term Matai, such as how one is elected and what their role is.

 Matai role

-The role of a matai is a very large and important one.
-He or she is expected to provide leadership in all aspects of family life.
+A matai is expected to take his or her place amongst a network of other matai that govern a village or a family.
+Depending on the type of matai title he or she holds, and how that title ranks amongst other titles, each matai should lend their voice to deliberations and decisions made by the village or family council.
 They encourage warm family relations, offer advice, direct religious participation, and oversee disputes.
 As well as watching over the family land and representing the family in village affairs.
-Overall, a matai must have different demeanor than everyone else, especially other males in the family.
+Overall, a matai must have different demeanor than everyone else, especially other men in the family.
 Matais are also in charge of economic situations.
 For example, a matai must manage the amount of food his family brings in and must store some away for when times are hard.
 The matai’s job as a leader is one that is very important in Samoan culture and helps the overall structure stay in place.